PatonaIM/teamified-accounts/replit.md

 ## Recent Changes

+**November 20, 2025**:
+- **48-Hour Inactivity Timeout**: Implemented session inactivity timeout that automatically logs users out after 48 hours of inactivity.
+The timer resets on any token refresh across all connected SSO applications.
+Added `last_activity_at` column to sessions table to track user activity.
-**November 20, 2025**: Completed comprehensive terminology refactoring from "tenant" to "organization" across the entire codebase.
-This included:
+- **Comprehensive Terminology Refactoring**: Completed refactoring from "tenant" to "organization" across the entire codebase, including:
   - Renamed frontend page from `TenantManagementPage.tsx` to `OrganizationManagementPage.tsx`
   - Renamed documentation page from `MultitenancyIntegrationPage.tsx` to `MultiOrganizationIntegrationPage.tsx`
   - Updated all user-facing strings, API documentation, code comments, and variable names across frontend and backend
   - Updated route paths from `/admin/tenants` to `/admin/organizations`
   - Updated all documentation files (replit.md, PRD docs, architecture docs) to use "organization" terminology
   - System now consistently uses "organization" and "multi-organization" terminology throughout

 ## System Architecture